Subsidence and your home insurance.

 How to check for subsidence in your home

-• diagonal cracks around your doors and windowsdiagonal cracks around your doors and windows
+• appear around doors and windowsappear around doors and windows

 Check your windows and doors close properly

-If doors or windows start to stick, jam, or won’t close properly anymore, it might not just be age or humidity causing it.
-It could be movement in the structure of your home.
+If your doors or windows won’t open or close properly, they might be misaligned.
+And that could be a sign of movement in the structure of your home.

 Large trees or shrubs close to your home can draw moisture from the ground.
-Especially in clay-rich soil.
-This can make the ground shrink and cause subsidence.
+Even more so in clay-rich soil, which can make the ground shrink and cause subsidence.

 Check for dampness and leaks